← All projects

 What it is

-PeerMesh is a multi-agent communication network that lets Claude Code instances talk to each other in real time.
-Each agent registers with a central broker, gets a unique ID, and can send direct messages, broadcast to channels, delegate tasks, share persistent memory, and track presence across machines connected via Tailscale.
+PeerMesh is a multi-agent communication network for MCP-capable clients.
+Each session registers with a central broker, gets a unique ID and stable session label, and can send direct messages, broadcast to channels, delegate tasks, share persistent memory, and track presence across machines connected via Tailscale.

 Architecture